rmblake2010/Fetch_FE_Test/README.md

 ## MUI
 - Using Material UI for styling
 - An easy to use framework that is great for prototyping ideas or styling entire sites with!

+### Loading
+- Struggled a bit with loading, had a loading tag.
+However, loading specific data from API was returning undefined.
+Fixed by testing values of specific data points before loading form.

+### Styling
+- Relyed on MUI for styling, although still barebones.
+Styling is where I need to learn and grow a lot more!

+### Modal
+- Added modal to submit button for user acknowledgement that the sign up was complete.